arselzer/staticcharge/README.md

 This is a bit of school work, which ended up as a Markdown rendering framework.

+I will extract the framework into a different repository later.

 It was originally a fork of my chemistry homework onepage app, which ended up as a HTML mess, but I converted it into a singlepage scroll app, which renders markdown files intelligently.